abhijeetnishal/URLShortener/Readme.md

 # URL Shortener App

 ## Introduction

-This project is a URL Shortener application that allows users to enter a long URL, which is then shortened to a much shorter URL that can be easily shared.
+This project is a URL Shortener application that allows the users to enter a long URL, which is then shortened to a much shorter URL that can be easily shared.
 The shortened URL is redirectable to the original long URL.
 <br>

 ## Table of Contents